RaimundasR/grafana-playground/README.md

 ## Scripts & Automation

-The `docker-compose.yml` centralizes the orchestration and deployment of all services, ensuring they start with the defined configurations and environments.
-Docker volumes and network configurations facilitate the inter-service communication and persistent data storage automatically.
+The `docker-compose.yml` is the central file for orchestrating and deploying all services.
+It ensures configurations are applied and services start in the intended state.
+Docker volumes and network settings facilitate inter-service communication and persistent data storage, ensuring the stack runs smoothly with minimal manual intervention.